-Best ideas for a day of free family fun in the city.
+Best ideas for a day of FREE family fun in the city.

 West Terrace Cemetery

-You may not have thought about exploring here, but the West Terrace Cemetery has an intriguing history dating back to the European settlement of South Australia.
+South Australia’s oldest cemetery, West Terrace Cemetery has an intriguing history dating back to the European settlement of South Australia.
 You can take a self-guided tour through the Heritage Highlights Interpretive Trail or book a free tour and discover the graves of historical SA figures.

-West Park Lands | Wirrarninthi (Park 23)
+G S Kingston Park | Wirrarninthi (Park 23)

 At Play & Go Adelaide we make every effort to provide accurate information to the best of our knowledge at the time of publication.
 We recommend confirming times, dates and details directly before making any plans as details may be subject to change.

-Image Source: Play & Go; supplied
+Image Source: Play & Go